-The 360 International team will investigate alternative scholarship opportunities through external funders (e.g., Prime Minister's Scholarships, Centres for Asia Pacific Excellence).
-We will advocate for a short-term funding pool where a proportion of funding will be allocated to Māori students and targeted programmes (e.g., indigenous studies).
+The 360 International team will investigate alternative scholarship opportunities through external funders, including the New Zealand government's learning abroad scholarship programme.
+The Prime Minister's Scholarships aim to build relationships and understanding in Asia and Latin America through mobility opportunities, including those specifically for Māori.
+They are supported by the Centres for Asia Pacific Excellence, a government initiative to enhance economic and cultural engagement within the Asia Pacific region.
+We have secured short-term funding pool and a proportion of funding is allocated to Māori students and targeted programmes (e.g., indigenous studies).

+In 2019 alone, the University secured more than \$1million in Prime Minister's Scholarship funds.
+Within the overall package of scholarships, 360 International has been very successful in winning funds and hosting programmes for Māori and Pacific students specifically.
 It is important to note that direct funding alone is not a sustainable way to encourage student participation, as it relies on the availability of funding and is not a scalable strategy.

+- Work with University Alumni and Advancement to continue to identify further funding sources

 - Identify potential funding sources

 - Lobby government to reform StudyLink

 processes

 - Review 360 International scholarship regulations

 - Develop bids for Prime Minister's Scholarships

 - Update website on costs of programmes

 - Investigate and promote alternative funded programmes

 - Advocate for a University short-term

 programme funding pool

+- Work with Education New Zealand, Ministry of Education, Universities New Zealand and other stakeholders to advocate for increased funding specifically for indigenous participation and programmes